Baptism

 A: The celebration of all our sacraments are community events.
 If you are a Catholic parent living within the boundaries of Canadian Martyrs, or living outside the geographical boundaries but are registered and supporting the parish, you may have your child baptised here.
 If you live in another part of the Diocese or in another city, but would like to have your child baptised here for special reasons, please email the parish office for more information.

 A: Baptisms are a joyous event, and we want the community present to welcome your child as they begin their journey with God.
-Baptisms take place on the 4th Sunday of each month, at either 11:30 am or 1:30 pm, depending on your circumstances.
+Baptisms take place on the 4th Sunday of each month, as part of our 11:30 am Mass.
 If you have significant reason to require baptism at another time, this may be possible with the approval of the priest.

 A: Every person being baptised, whether a child or an adult, must have a sponsor.
 The sponsors in Baptism have traditionally been called godparents.
 The minimum requirement is one sponsor, but usually when infants are baptized, they have two, one of each gender.
 Canon law permits only one godparent of each gender – a godmother and a godfather.
 If you wish, along with the Catholic sponsor, one godparent can be a baptised Protestant Christian in good standing.
 They would be known as a Christian witness.
 To be a sponsor, you must: